alexirpan/alexirpan.github.io/_posts/2021-01-05-flash-games.markdown

 Motherload
 -------------------------------------------------------------------------------------------

-I struggled to get far in Motherload without cheats, because I never wanted to make an XGenStudios account to save my progress, and the game is surprisingly long.
-I eventually caved in and made one with a really obvious username and password, so obvious that other users successfully guessed it and took over my save file.

-There isn't a lot to say about the mechanics.
+I almost didn't include this one...but it's iconic, and I played it through to the end when I tried it again, so I'll give it a shout out.

+The mechanics are very simple.
 Drill down to pick up ore.
-Fly back to the surface when you run out of gas to refuel, sell your ore, and buy upgrades, which helps you go deeper and mine more material.
-Rinse and repeat until you get to the end.
+Fly back to the surface when you run out of gas to refuel, sell your ore, and buy upgrades.
+The upgrades help you dig deeper to mine more valuable ores, and you rinse and repeat until you reach the bottom.
 Not a lot of depth, but there's a Zen feeling in figuring out the shortest path to each ore.
-It's important that you can't drill upwards, since if you drill poorly, you can easily make it much harder to mine the ore you want.
-It's just enough thinking to stop it from being totally mindless.
-Kinda like Bejeweled, except with an upgrade system and resource management.
+The key that makes the entire game work is that you can't drill upwards.
+Because of this, you can make ore inaccessible if you drill poorly, and that's just enough thinking to stop it from being totally mindless.
+It's a bit like Bejeweled in that sense, although Bejeweled didn't have an upgrade system or resource management.

 My main issue with the game is that dying has an insane penalty.
-If you die, you go back to your last save point, but all drilled holes will be reset.
+If you die, all drilled holes are reset.
 So if you die in the late game, get ready to hold down for several minutes to get back to where you were before.
 This wouldn't be so bad if gas pockets weren't a thing.
-After a certain depth, dirt blocks will randomly have gas pockets.
-You're warned about them once, but the game doesn't emphasize how destructive they can be.
-Gas pockets are 100% undetectable, can't be avoided, do massive amounts of damage, and are a one-hit kill if you don't have enough HP and defense upgrades.
-Meanwhile, the game heavily incentivizes digging deeper.
-Rare ores appear more often at high depths and each tier trades in for much more than the previous one.
-So basically, gas pockets are just an invisible stat check and players don't know they exist until they hit it.
+After a certain depth, dirt blocks have a random chance of exploding.
+You're warned about them once, but the game doesn't emphasize how destructive the gas pockets are.
+They are 100% undetectable, can't be avoided, and do massive amounts of damage, to the point that they're a one-hit kill if you don't have enough HP and defense upgrades.
+So basically, gas pockets are just an invisible stat check, players don't know they exist until they hit them, and if they fail the stat check they don't see coming, they have to redrill all the way back down.

-Once you know how to deal with gas pockets, the game doesn't have many surprises, and it's pretty easy to reach the end in a practically invincible state.
+Once you know how to deal with gas pockets, the game doesn't have many surprises.
+The late game ores are so lucrative that it's pretty easy to reach the end in a practically invicible state.

 Elements of Arkandia